Contingency Plan vs Fallback Plan

 Here we will talk about the topic; Contingency Plan vs Fallback Plan with examples.
 Contingency plan and fallback plan are common risk management terms.
 If you are working in the field of risk management, most probably you know when and how to use them.
 Of course, they are created to manage identified risks within a project.
 However, if you are new to risk management, you might be doubtful about which plan is suitable for the situation.

 Basically, risks can be classified into many categories such as identified risks, unidentified risks, primary risks, secondary risks, positive risks, negative risks, etc. In order to manage the risks of your project, you can use two kinds of reserves which are management and contingency reserve.

 But what about the plans?
 Which plan is suitable for managing what type of risks?

 In this article, we will give quick answers to these questions.

 Let’s start with the definitions.

-Risk identification is the process of identifying negative and positive risks that have impacts on a project.
+Risk identification is the process of identifying negative and positive risks that have impacts on the project.

-Unidentified risks also named as unknown risks are those which can not be identified and analyzed before they occur.
+Unidentified risks, also named unknown risks are those which can not be identified and analyzed before they occur.
 Unidentified risks cannot be managed proactively.
-Management Reserves are added to the project budget to manage the unidentified risks.
+In order to deal with them, Management Reserves are added to the project budget to manage the unidentified risks.

 The term contingency can be defined as an event that may occur but is not certain to occur.